bell Peterborough Morris ribbon

 Sherborne

-I'll Go and 'List for a Sailor, Em YouTube (Please avoid confusing the morris dance tune with the song tune "The Unfortunate Tailor".)
+I'll Go and 'List for a Sailor, Em YouTube (Nothing to do with, i.e. does not include, the song tune "The Unfortunate Tailor".)
+FixBugle

-And further beyond the usual repertoire. - Not Morris, but Notre Berry
+And further beyond the usual repertoire. - Not Morris but, from Bourges in Central France Notre Berry

 Not even tunes used by Peterborough Morris.
 In 1982 PM travelled to Bourges, Peterborough's French twin.
 There we met local folk dance group Notre Berry.
 We loved their tunes and one of their musicians recorded these for us.
-(To follow - 1982 tape being digitised)
+(To follow - 1982 tape was digitised, then my PC died before the various tracks were split up and identified.
+Yet to find where I left off.)